hcoffey1/worley/README.md

 https://stackoverflow.com/questions/865668/how-to-parse-command-line-arguments-in-c
 ## Examples

-These recordings aren't really the best for displaying the output , but I've put together a couple examples from different configurations I've tried.
+These recordings aren't really the best for displaying the output, but I've put together a couple examples from different configurations I've tried.
 You should get a much cleaner result if you run the code natively.

 **d<sub>1</sub> Worley noise generation with and without a